 Like most Australians, I knew something of PNG – our nearest neighbour, our former colony, the heroic efforts to defeat Japanese forces on the Kokoda Trail.
 By 1990, I’d even written about PNG – and the then developing conflict on Bougainville – for the now defunct regional news magazine Pacific Islands Monthly.

 “Hullo tru long yu olgeta man meri na pikinini bilong Australia.”
-It was familiar and intriguing all at once, and I was mesmerised by the rich fluency of its cadences, the music inherent in the words and the delivery.
+It was familiar and intriguing all at once, and I was mesmerised by the rich cadences, the music inherent in the words and the delivery.
 I played that bit over and over, learned the words, deciphered their meaning, found books on Tok Pisin, Papua New Guinea, Melanesia, Pacific music.
 I spent the next few years immersing myself in the music and cultures of our Pacific neighbours.
 By 1996, I was the ABC Pacific correspondent, and in 1999, its resident correspondent in Papua New Guinea.
 My relationship with our northern neighbour continues to this day, and in a few minutes I’m out the door to see George Telek and David Bridie perform in Cairns.

-David and George have been making music together ever since Tabaran, George went on to become one of the early and enduring international successes of the world music scene, and their continuing musical friendship is one of the loveliest manifestations of the long, deep, complex relationship between Australia and Papua New Guinea.
-And if those two men had not hooked up all those years ago in Pacific Gold Studios in Rabaul, I may never have found my way to PNG and would have been much the poorer as a result.
+David and George have been making music together ever since Tabaran, George went on to become one of the early and enduring international successes of the world music scene.
+Their continuing musical friendship is one of the loveliest manifestations of the long, deep, complex relationship between Australia and Papua New Guinea.
+And if those two men had not hooked up all those years ago at Pacific Gold Studios in Rabaul, I may never have found my way to PNG and would have been much the poorer as a result.
 Whatever I paid for Tabaran in 1990, it was the best investment I’ve ever made.
 David went on to form My Friend The Chocolate Cake, and has just released his latest solo album – Wake.

 Listen to David and George talk about how they met, the ins and outs of the PNG-Australia relationship, the Wantok Musik Foundation, and more.